-(25) Grade A dry milk products are milk products which have been processed for use in grade A pasteurized milk products and which have been manufactured under the provisions of the Wis, Adm.
+(25) Grade A dry milk products are milk products which have been processed for use in grade A pasteurized milk products and which have been manufactured under the provisions of the Wis.
+Adm.
 Code Chapter Ag 86.

 History: Cr.
 Register, August, 1967, No. 140, eff.
-9-1-67; renum.
-(13) to be (13) (a); cr.
+9-1-67; renum, (13) to be (13) (a); cr.
 13 (b) and (c); renum.
 (22) and (23) to be (24) and (25); cr.
 (22) and (23), Register, May, 1970, No. 173, eff.
-6-1-70; am.
-(6), (7), (9), (15); r. and recr.
-(24), Register, December, 1971, No. 192, eff.
-1-1-72.
+6-1-70.

 Ag 80.02 Certification.
 Survey for certification of compliance rating shall be made by the certifying agency at least every 2 years.
-Determination of compliance shall be made in accordance with the methods of the U. S. Public Health Service for making milk shed ratings.
+Determination of compliance shall be made in accordance with the methods of the U. S. Public Health Service for making mild shed ratings.
 A rating of 90% for each dairy plant, 90% for its dairy farms, and a 90% enforcement rating shall be required.
 Prior to the issuance of a license the department shall determine whether the applicant meets the requirements for a 90% rating of its dairy plant and a 90% rating for its dairy farms.
 When a licensee rates below 90%, but not below 85%, the department may grant a probationary period of 90 days to increase his rating; provided that one additional extension can be made.
 When a rating is below 85%, a hearing shall be held and license may be suspended or revoked.

 Ag 80.03 Fortified milk and milk products.
-Milk and milk products shall be labeled "fortified" only if fortified with vitamins and/or minerals as provided in Wis.
+Milk and milk products may be fortified with vitamins or minerals as provided in Wis.
 Adm.
 Code chapter Ag 71.
-Lactose, nonfat dry milk and concentrated skim milk may be added ingredients.
-Each container of milk or milk product which has been fortified with vitamins and/or minerals shall be plainly labeled to show the number of units or milligrams of vitamins and/or minerals per quart and shall also be labeled to show the addition of any lactose, any nonfat dry milk or concentrated skim milk.
+Lactose, nonfat dry milk, or concentrated skim milk may be added.
+Each container of any milk or milk product which has been fortified shall be plainly labeled to show the number of units or milligrams of added vitamins and minerals per quart and the addition of lactose, any nonfat dry milk or concentrated skim milk.

-History: Cr.
+-History: Cr.
 Register, August, 1967, No. 140, eff.
-9-1-67; am.
-Register, December, 1971, No. 192, eff.
-1-1-72.
+9-1-67.

 Ag 80.04 Inspection.
 (1) Prior to the issuance of a license the department shall cause to be inspected dairy farms and plants.
 Following the issuance of a license or permit, each dairy farm and transfer station shall be inspected at least once every 6 months and each milk plant and receiving station shall be inspected at least once every 3 months.
 When a violation of any requirement is found a second inspection shall be made, but not before the lapse of 3 days.

 The second inspection shall determine compliance.
 Any violation of the same requirement on such reinspection shall be cause for immediate suspension of license or permit.